dbsb-juntendo/descSPIM-Advanced/README.md

 | Remaining optical and cost complexity | Simpler and lower-cost configurations |

 > [!IMPORTANT]
-> **descSPIM-Advanced extends the original descSPIM-basic concept from a single accessible LSFM design into a scalable imaging ecosystem.**
+> **descSPIM-Advanced expands descSPIM from a single accessible LSFM design into a scalable imaging ecosystem.**

-Depending on the selected configuration, descSPIM-Advanced enables:
+Depending on the selected configuration, descSPIM-Advanced supports:

-- expanded whole-organ field-of-view imaging,
+- large field-of-view whole-organ imaging,
-- subcellular-resolution volumetric imaging,
+- high-resolution volumetric imaging,
-- Super-multicolor 3D imaging,
+- super-multicolor 3D imaging,
 - and low-cost routine cleared-tissue imaging.

-These capabilities are implemented through four interoperable variants — **FullMoon, DeepSky, Galaxy, and SLIM** — which extend both the conceptual and functional range of descSPIM-basic.
+These capabilities are realized through four interoperable variants — **FullMoon, DeepSky, Galaxy, and SLIM** — each extending the descSPIM platform toward a distinct imaging regime.

 ---

 <h1>Common control architecture</h1>

-A key feature of descSPIM-Advanced is the **Mission Control Center (MCC)**, a shared operational architecture for the descSPIM family.
+A central feature of descSPIM-Advanced is the **Mission Control Center (MCC)**, a shared operational architecture for the descSPIM family.

-MCC provides a common Python-based control interface for the major hardware components of both **descSPIM-basic** and **descSPIM-Advanced** systems.
-It integrates core microscope operations such as stage movement, camera acquisition, laser control, filter switching, and galvanometric scanner operation into a unified GUI.
+MCC provides a Python-based control interface that standardizes operation across both **descSPIM-basic** and **descSPIM-Advanced** systems.
+It brings together key microscope functions — including stage movement, camera acquisition, laser control, filter switching, and galvanometric scanner operation — within a unified GUI.

 <p>
   <img src="https://github.com/user-attachments/assets/8f3f431e-e155-48d2-9521-5b7bd2948cdd" width="100%" alt="Mission Control Center GUI" />
 </p>

-By combining multiple hardware-control functions into a single interface, MCC reduces the need for separate software environments and supports reproducible operation across different descSPIM configurations.
+By consolidating hardware control into a single interface, MCC reduces the need for separate software environments and supports reproducible operation across different descSPIM configurations.

 > [!IMPORTANT]
 > MCC is designed to control the principal hardware components of **descSPIM-basic** and all **descSPIM-Advanced variants**.